madflojo/blog/bencane/content/authors/benjamin-cane/_index.md

 bio: Benjamin Cane is Principal Engineer at American Express.
 He has more than 16 years of experience with roles in both systems and software engineering.
 He leverages both his systems and software skills to build end-to-end platforms.
 Platforms, purpose built for performance and resiliency.
 Benjamin is also the author of [Red Hat Enterprise Linux - Troubleshooting Guide (2015, Packt Publishing)](https://www.amazon.com/dp/1785283553/), and he has published many popular articles on topics such as Linux, Docker, Python, Go and Performance Tuning.
 Thoughts and Opinions expressed in my articles are my own.

 interests:
-- Distributed Systems
+- Open Source Software
-- High Availability
+- Martial Arts
-- Cloud Native Applications
+- Hiking and Travel

 education:
   courses: